entwurfhaus/vite-vanilla-ts-module/README.md

 npm publish
 ```

+Also, since `typedoc` is used here - this is an example of the generated `docs` folder, see https://vite-vanilla-ts-template-extended.vercel.app.

-If you need an example of how your NPM package is published, take a look at https://entwurfhaus-demo-react-app.vercel.app/ that have this template installed & used.
+If you would like to preview an example of how your NPM package is published, take a look at https://entwurfhaus-demo-react-app.vercel.app/ that have this template installed & used.